Grasia/WikiChron/README.md

 There is a script called `deploy.sh` which launches the app with the latest code in master and provides the appropriate arguments.
 Check it out and modify to suit your needs.

+## gunicorn config

+For the deployment you need to set some configuration in a file called `gunicorn_config.py`.

+You can start by copying the sample config file located in this repo and then edit the config parameters needed to suit your specific needs:

+`cp sample_gunicorn_config.py gunicorn_config.py`

+The documentation about the gunicorn settings allowed in this file can be found [in the official gunicorn documentation](https://docs.gunicorn.org/en/stable/settings.html#settings).

+The environment variable `WIKICHRON_DATA_DIR` is bypassed directly to WikiChron and sets the directory where WikiChron will look for the wiki data files, as it was explained previously in the [Run the application section](#run-the-application).

 ## Setup cache
 If you want to run WikiChron in production, you should setup a RedisDB server and add the corresponding parameters to the cache.py file.